 Now enter your

-docker stack services ls command again.
+docker stack services voting_stack command again.
 You should see the number of replicas for the vote service increase to 5 and in a few seconds Swarm will have all of them running.
 Go back to your front-end voting UI and refresh the page a few times.
 You should see the container ID listed at the bottom cycle through all 5 of your containers.
 If you go back and refresh your SWARM VISUALIZER you should see your updated architecture there as well.